UppASD/aiida-uppasd/docs/source/_user_guide/Heisenberg_chain.rst

     HeisChain_auto(atom_number_list,ip_mode,J_ij_pair_list)

-Then you could visualize your result like:
+Then you could visualize some of your results like:

 ..  youtube:: NeUzDa7Peu4
     :width: 640